-Fitted for uniforms during new student orientation.
-(Uniforms & More)

-Mandatory drug screening through Pathology Associates (PAML) is required to attend clinical at MultiCare Deaconess, MultiCareValley Hospital, MultiCare Deaconess North and the MutliCare Rockwood Clinics.
-You will need to go to the one of the following address and say that you are a SCC student so the results come to SCC.
-Please complete the drug screening between Sept.
-1st-3rd, or it will not be valid for these clinical sites.
+Uniforms Fitted for uniforms during new student orientation.
+(Uniforms & More) Report To SCC Health S 1810 N Gree Spokane, W/ Mandatory drug screening through Pathology Associates (PAML) is required to attend clinical at MultiCare Deaconess, MultiCareValley Hospital, MultiCare Deaconess North, and the MultiCare Rockwood Clinics.
+You will need to go to the one of the following address and say that you are a SCC student, so the results come to SCC.
+Please complete the drug screening between August 31st-2nd, or it will not be valid for these clinical sites.
 You will need \$20.00 EXACT cash for the drug screening and a valid ID.

-7 hours HIV/AIDS education is required.
-If you haven't taken HIV/ AIDS this before, you will registering for SURG 105, which is 1 credit course and only adds about \$25 to your overall registration fee.
+HIV/ AIDS 7 hours HIV/AIDS education is required.
+If you haven't taken this before, you will be registering for SURG 105, which is 1 credit course and only adds about \$25 to your overall registration fee.
 Otherwise, you could be paying \$50-100 for the course elsewhere.
-Turn in a copy of certificate of completion by November 2nd h, 2020.
-Receive copies of Orientation Schedule (blue) Textbook Schedule (coral) Class/Clinical Schedule (tan) SCC Parking Permits (Yellow) CPR CARD retrieval Uniforms N More Lab Corp 2 interesting Facts about ME

-E-mail all documentation to Kimberly.eikum@scc.spokane.edu and Janice Janice.eatherton@scc.spokane.edu . by September 4th, 2020 at 12:00pm
+Turn in a copy of certificate of completion by November 2^{nd h} , 2020.
+Receive copies of Orientation Schedule (blue) Textbook Schedule (coral) Class/Clinical Schedule (tan) SCC Parking Permits (Yellow) CPR CARD retrieval Uniforms N More Lab Corp 2 interesting Facts about ME tion to Kimberly.eikum@scc.spokane.edu and Janice s.spokane.edu. by September 3 rd , 2021 at 12:00pm